OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

 .. avembed:: Exercises/PL/CallByCRVsMacroVsName.html ka
    :long_name: ByCR vs ByMacro vs ByName

-Comprehensive review of the five methods studied so far
+Comprehensive Review of the Five Methods Studied So Far
 -------------------------------------------------------

-In the next section, we will examine call-by-name versus call-by-need in greater depth in the context of a specific example known as a *lazy list*.
-However, before proceeding test your comprehensive understanding of all five techniques studied so far:  *call-by-value*, *call-by-reference*, *call-by-copy-restore*, *call-by-macro*, and *call-by-name*.
+In the next section, we will examine call-by-name versus call-by-need in the context of a specific example known as a *lazy list*.
+However, before proceeding, test your comprehensive understanding of all five techniques studied so far:  *call-by-value*, *call-by-reference*, *call-by-copy-restore*, *call-by-macro*, and *call-by-name*.
 To earn credit for it, you must complete this